katsikaktus/katsikaktus/README.md

 🔭 I am a 2nd year Sports Technology MSc student at KTH

-👀  I’m interested in mobile development and UX/Gamification in the context of fitness and wellbeing
+👀  I’m interested in mobile development and UX/Gamification especially in the context of fitness and wellbeing

-🌱  I’m currently learning iOS development (Swift) and developing my UX prototyping skills (Figma)
+🌱  I’m currently learning android (Kotlin), iOS (Swift) and developing my UX prototyping skills (Figma)

-💞️ I’m looking to collaborate on Fit- and HealtTech challenges that require a holistic approach

 📫  How to reach me https://www.linkedin.com/in/giotapap/